swohlrab/FUSTr_SW/ReadMe_2024.md

 and start the snkaefile
 there is now also an alternative configure.json file, named configure_silix08.json, which is less stringent than the previous one.

-snakemake -s FUSTrSnakefileV2 -d /home/usr/data --use-conda --configfile /home/usr/FUSTrDev_SW/configure.json
+snakemake -s FUSTrSnakefile -d /home/usr/data --use-conda --configfile /home/usr/FUSTrDev_SW/configure.json

 due to :
 SAMPLES, = glob_wildcards("new_cds/{sample}.fasta")